nmlarsen/dataviz-by-natalie/critique-by-design.md

 Taking the feedback I had received in mind, I drafted my first iteration of the redesign on Flourish.

+I'd like to note that the federal funding amount if adjusted for inflation was self-generated using the U.S. Inflation Calculator website.<sup>4</sup> That data was not readily available, so I calculated the values myself and checked myself against the original graph to make sure I was as close as possible to the values represented on the line.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11203332"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 Starting from 1992, I used intervals of two in the x-axis.
 I felt that made more sense.
 In my sketch, I used intervals of four.
 But it wouldn't have worked out with the years ending on 2022.
 I left the y-axis the same as in my sketches, but realized after I had already created it that the currency should be in US dollars.
 I wasn't sure how to achieve this at the time, so I left it as is.
 My other issue was with the color.
 I couldn't figure out how to keep the colors from blending in an area chart, and didn't know if I should consider changing them so the green and orange wouldn't blend into a brown-ish hue.